arthvadrr/pomo-me/readme.md

 ## A note about PR

 Feel free to submit PRs, I <i>will</i> look at them.
-Let me know if I have crappy code.
-Please include comments and reasoning.
+Let me know if I have crappy code or if something doesn't look right.
+I'm not opinionated, I just want good code.
+Please include comments and reasoning with your PR.
+(Please no code formatting in PRs).
+Thanks!